Museum Of Old And New ArtCurrently Open [Closes at 06:00 pm]

 - Address: 651–655 Main Rd., Berriedale, Hobart, TAS 7011, Australia

 - Timings: 10:00 am - 06:00 pm Details

 - Phone: +61-362779900

-Art And Culture, Art Museum, Family And Kids, Specialty Museum
+- Tags: Art And Culture, Art Museums, Family And Kids, Specialty Museums

 With a USP that promises to ‘shock and offend’, the Museum of Old and New Art otherwise called the MONA is Australia’s biggest privately owned museum.
 David Walsh wanted to put up his entire collection of fine art up for public display and cost him a grand total of $57 million.
 The MONA features a wide spectrum of art from ancient Africa and Greece to the more contemporary Australian, British and Australian.
 If you’re visiting with children or are sensitive to sexual art, it’s advisable to purchase a map before you being your tour so you’ll know what sections of the MONA to avoid.

 The Museum of Old and New Art is the biggest museum in Australia that is privately owned and funded.
 It features a series of surreal art pieces right from ancient Greece and Africa to contemporary art from Europe and Australia.
 To avoid wasting time in queues simply check out Museum of Old and New Art ticket prices online and purchase them right there.
 Tickets for Museum of Old and New Art can be found on our ticketing portal which helps in saving precious time you would waste if you were to buy tickets for Museum of Old and New Art manually at the counter.
 Also, visit the popular attractions in the city by following Hobart itinerary 3 days.

 - Adult- If you are not from Tasmania admission is $20.